louisnovick/Materialize-gulp/README.md

 Minified files will be placed in build folder

-Keep in mind that nothing is included except the basic file structure.
+Keep in mind that nothing is included except the basic file structure and materialize.

+I have also included the fonts that come with the Materialize css framework.
+To use them you must create an @fontface for them in your own css/scss files.

 Add your own css/scss/js to appropriate files in root assets folder.